cmkimber/Elections_Ontario_App/README.md

 The data used is publically available and hosted by [Elections Ontario](https://results.elections.on.ca/en/publications).
 The shapefiles for electoral districts are governed by the Open Use Data Product License Agreement.
 I have not republished the data in this repo.
 The scripts used for ingesting and formatting data are provided, however.

 This app will be built in stages with new main features and additions to existing features added regularly.
+As of v1.5, the app now contains all the expected main features, though additions and bugfixes are still expected.
 [The most up-to-date functioning app is available to use here](http://cmkimber.shinyapps.io/elections_ontario_app).

 ## Built with